 Students, faculty and staff will be notified immediately of an active threat to campus from the community through the RAVE alert system.
-Call Chief Security Officer, Frank Goings (406) 845-4684 or to the Security Patrol Officer, George Aims Back (406) 845-8714 to report an incident that could warrant an evacuation.
+Call Chief Security Officer, Frank Goings (406) 845-4684 or to the Security Patrol Officer, George Aims Back(406) 871-9802to report an incident that could warrant an evacuation.